ateijelo/odoo/doc/reference/guidelines.rst

     records.with_context(**additionnal_context).do_other_stuff() # additionnal_context values override native context ones

 Passing parameter in context can have dangerous side-effects.
-Since the values are propagated automatically, some behavior can appears.
+Since the values are propagated automatically, some behavior can appear.
 Calling ``create()`` method of a model with *default_my_field* key in context will set the default value of *my_field* for the concerned model.
 But if curing this creation, other object (such as sale.order.line, on sale.order creation) having a field name *my_field*, their default value will be set too.

-If you need to create a key context influencing the behavior of some object, choice a good name, and eventually prefix it by the name of the module to isolate its impact.
+If you need to create a key context influencing the behavior of some object, choose a good name, and eventually prefix it by the name of the module to isolate its impact.
 A good example are the keys of ``mail`` module :
 *mail_create_nosubscribe*, *mail_notrack*, *mail_notify_user_signature*, ...